NProfileAnalysisComputationalTool/npact/README.md

 ## Requirements

-As much as possible the required libraries are packaged with this project to make it easier to get started and more resistant to external changes.
+The required libraries are packaged with this project as much as possible to make it easier to get started and more resistant to external changes.

 ### External requirements